John Karefa-Smart: Political career

 Karefa-Smart's political career began with his election to Parliament in 1957.
 From 1957 to 1964, Karefa-Smart was a member of parliament for Tonkolili District.
 He also served as Minister of Lands, Mines, & Labor; Defense; and as Minister of Foreign Affairs (1961-1964).
 During that time period, he also served occasionally as acting Prime Minister.
 From 1965 until 1970, he was Assistant Director-General of the World Health Organization in Geneva, Switzerland.
 In 1996, he returned to Sierra Leonean politics as a member of parliament and presidential candidate.
 Karefa-Smart lost the 1996 and 2002 presidential elections to Ahmad Tejan Kabbah.

 Status as leader of the UNPP

 It was initially reported on 12 June 2006 that Karefa-Smart had been replaced as leader of the UNPP at a party convention; however, Karefa-Smart subsequently refuted this claim and called the convention null and void.

 Death

-Karefa-Smart was living in the US state of Connecticut when he was given a month to live and admitted to a hospice.
+Karefa-Smart was living in Connecticut when he was given a month to live and admitted to a hospice.
 In late July 2010, the Sierra Leonean government flew him back to Freetown, where he died on 26 August 2010.